ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``timeOut`` (``int``) -- Task timeout
 * ``seat`` (``int``) -- Seat Index

-  * You can read more about seat indexes here: :doc:`seattypes`
+  * You can read more about seat indexes here: :doc:`things/seattypes`

 * ``speed`` (``float``) -- Speed to open the door